thenumbernine/hydro-cl-lua/README.md

 ### About:

-lua-hydro-cl is a GPU-driven collection of computational physics schemes, integrators, and equations all housed under one framework.
+hydro-cl-lua is a GPU-driven collection of computational physics schemes, integrators, and equations all housed under one framework.

 It uses LuaJIT as the scripting due to the performance and memory advantages that Lua and LuaJIT have over other comparable languages (Python, JavaScript, etc).

 It uses OpenCL for the GPU code.

-lua-hydro-cl has been maintained and developed by me, Christopher Moore.
+hydro-cl-lua has been maintained and developed by me, Christopher Moore.

 ### Project History: